• Skip to primary navigation

 On the other hand, if you make this recipe with fresh fillets from the fishmonger, which have not been previously frozen, you can freeze the coated fish fillets.

-Place the breadcrumb-coated fillets on a baking tray which has been lined with baking parchment (to prevent sticking) and place the baking tray in the freezer.
-Once the fillets are completely frozen, transfer them to a ziploc freezer bag and leave in the freezer for up to 3 months.
+Place the breadcrumb-coated fillets on a baking tray lined with baking parchment (to prevent sticking) and place the baking tray in the freezer.
+Once the fillets are completely frozen, transfer them to a ziploc freezer bag and leave them in the freezer for up to 3 months.

 To fry from frozen, allow an extra 2 minutes per side, otherwise, defrost in the refrigerator and fry as per the recipe instructions.